kvn-31/twn_devops-bootcamp/notes/10_kubernetes.md

     - to avoid this we use Volumes
     - attaches a physical storage to a pod
     - storage can be on local machine/remote/outside the cluster
-    - kubernetes does not manage data persistance!
+    - kubernetes does not manage data persistence!
 - Deployment
     - kubernetes uses distributed systems
     - -> instead of relying on one pod, everything is replicated -> if one pod fails the prod app is not down